dkwingsmt/CSE-532S-Lab1/ReadMe.txt

 Unpack the zip file with 7zip.

-The extracted folder contains a copy of this ReadMe.txt, and another folder, where a Visual Studio 2013 solution for this assignment resides.
+The extracted folder contains a copy of this ReadMe.txt, a sample_result folder containing sample output from the executables, and the solution folder for this assignment.

 > lab1\
 > |- ReadMe.txt
+> |- sample_result\
 > |- lab1\
 >    |- lab1\
 >    |- lab1_extra\